stuart6854/stuart6854.github.io/MySite/pages/parsing_lexing.md

 A common whitespace operation is _trimming_, also known as _clamping_ or _chomping_ wherein the whitespace on either or both side of a string is removed.
 Eg.

+{% highlight c++ %}
+// Original string
 "    This is a padded string.    "

-    "This is a padded string.    "          // Left trim removes all whitespace on a strings left "    This is a padded string."          // Right trim removes all whitespace on a strings right "This is a padded string."              // Full trim is the same as both a Left and Right trim
+// Left trim removes all whitespace on a strings left "This is a padded string.    "

+// Right trim removes all whitespace on a strings right "    This is a padded string."

+// Full trim is the same as both a Left and Right trim "This is a padded string."
+{% endhighlight %}

 Trimming is often done by or before the lexing phase to make sure extraneous whitespace if removed early in the pipeline.